xeraa/scale-elasticsearch/README.md

 Start with a `docker-compose up` and explain the different parts while it is initializing.

+### Index Lifecycle Management

+Explain how `node.attr.size` is tying the architecture together.
+Show both *setup/templace_metricbeat.json* and *setup/ilm.json*, explain what is going on, and show the results in Index Management.
+Also load the ILM configuration in the Kibana UI, but explain why not all values are shown correctly.

 ### Frozen Index

 Trying out frozen indices including the recommended steps to use: